CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Introduction

-The main contributions of this paper are threefold: \begin{itemize} \item We propose a novel low-rank approximation parameterized spine representation for automatic Cobb angle measurement, in which LRA coefficient regression and anchor box classification with sparse and dense assignments are combined to detect irregular contours of spinal segments.
+\begin{itemize} \item We propose a novel low-rank approximation parameterized spine representation for curvature angle estimation, in which latent contour coefficient regression and anchor box classification with sparse and dense assignments are combined to detect irregular contours of spinal segments.

-\item We propose a new data engine with semi-supervised labeling and privacy review in an iterative manner, which enables the generation of large-scale scoliosis X-ray images largely without privacy leaks.
-To our knowledge, our open-source Spinal-AI2024 is the largest scoliosis X-ray dataset.
+\item We propose a new data engine with semi-supervised labeling and privacy review in an iterative manner, which enables the generation of large-scale clean scoliosis X-ray images without privacy leaks.
+To our knowledge, our open-source Spinal-AI2024 is the largest released scoliosis X-ray dataset.

 \item Extensive experiments on AASCE2019, Spinal2023, and Spinal-AI2024 datasets show that our method outperforms state-of-the-art automatic Cobb angle measurement works for both maximum angle and three regional angles. \end{itemize}